DavidYKay/davidykay.github.io/_posts/2015-11-17-Whats-The-Difference-Between-A-Mobile-App-And-A-Web-App.md

 The question, though, is can we have the best of both worlds?

 I believe we can!
 These days, I generally advocate hybrid applications, where some of the code is dedicated to tuning and designing the piano (native code), while the rest of the code is dedicated to writing music to be played on its keys (web code).
-This, in theory, allows you to *split your human resources* so that some of the team to be operating at a **high level of abstraction**, getting a lot done with little work, while another part of the team is responsible for **ebuilding the innards**, making new keys for the others to play, as it were.
+This, in theory, allows you to *split your human resources* so that some of the team to be operating at a **high level of abstraction**, getting a lot done with little work, while another part of the team is responsible for **building the innards**, making new keys for the others to play, as it were.

 A better metaphor might be something like the electrical system in your household: most of us are happy to think in terms of our electric system as "This socket is on or off."
 An electrician, of course, might be concerned with voltage and current.
 A physicist, however, might be interested in electrons.
 You can see that the concerns in this system manifest differently depending on what "level of abstraction" we are working at.